rfpt-sfpt/education/_posts/2021-05-10-HowToWriteABlogArticle.md

 # Markdown article

 1. Upload an existing file or create a new one
-2. Include `front matter` to describe the metadata of the article
-   * Title, description, tags;
-   * Please include an image, and do not forget to upload the file inside the `images` directory.
-The image will be displayed on the main page, next to your article
+2. Include `front matter` to describe the metadata of the article such as title, description, tags, image.
+You're highly encouraged to include an image, which   will be displayed on the main page, next to your article.
+Do not forget to upload the image file inside the `images` directory prior to submitting your post.
 4. Write the content of your article using the [markdown language](https://guides.github.com/features/mastering-markdown/)
 5. Submit the article with the `Commit changes` button